Accessibility Review During Procurement Processes

 ACR/VPAT Assessment

 The VPAT is a rubric designed to help vendors determine how they are compliant with each guideline in our accessibility standards.
-The latest VPAT version (VPAT version 2.4 Rev) aligns with WCAG 2.1 guidelines.
+The latest VPAT version (VPAT version 2.5) aligns with up to WCAG 2.2 guidelines.

-Once the vendor completes the VPAT (which is then referred to as an ACR), the Information Technology Service (ITS) department analyzes the results and the EIR Accessibility Coordinator reviews it for compliance or non-compliance.
+Once the vendor completes the VPAT (which is then referred to as an ACR), the OITS department analyzes the results and the Tarleton DAO/EIRAC, in collaboration with the TAMUS Digital Accessibility Office, reviews it for compliance or non-compliance.

-If it is approved, the Coordinator will move it through procurement routes or inform the purchaser that no further action is needed at this time.
+If it is approved, the DAO/EIRAC will move it through procurement routes or inform the purchaser that no further action is needed at this time.

-Note: An exemption from accessibility standards can be approved for certain technologies.
-Please review the list and inform the EIR Accessibility Coordinator of any exemption status the vendor may be able to provide
+Note: An exemption from accessibility standards can be approved for certain technologies per Texas Department of Information Resources (DIR) TAC §213.37.
+Please review the list and inform the DAO/EIRAC of any exemption status the vendor may be able to provide

 Exception Requests for Non-Compliant Products

-If it is not approved, you will be provided with a template to fill out and have signed by the president.
-The Coordinator will provide the reasons for non-compliance.
+If it is not approved, you will be provided with an exception request to have signed by the president/their designee.
+The DAO/EIRAC will provide the reasons for non-compliance.
 You will provide the reason an exception should be allowed (e.g. strategic goals, learning outcomes, legal mandates) and what support your department or unit will provide users.
-If the president approves your exception request, all parties will receive a copy of the exception request, and you will be approved to move forward with your purchase.
+If the president/their designee approves your exception request, all applicable parties will receive a copy of the exception request, and you will be approved to move forward with your purchase.

 References